carpentries-incubator/hpc-intro/_episodes/02-03-modules.md

 ---
 title: "Using a cluster: Accessing software"
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 15
 questions:
-- "What is the module system and how does it work?"
+- "How do we load and unload software packages?"
 objectives:
 - "Understand how to load and use a software package."
 keypoints:
 - "Load software with `module load softwareName`"
 - "Unload software with `module purge`"
+- "The module system handles software versioning and package conflicts for you automatically."
 - "You can edit your `.bashrc` file to automatically load a software package."
 ---